Matt-Ng/Classic-Simpsons-Episode-Suggester/README.md

 # Classic-Simpsons-Episode-Suggester

 Ever have trouble figuring out what Simpsons episodes you want to watch?
-Well then Class Simpsons Episode Suggestor has your back!
+Well then Classic Simpsons Episode Suggester has your back!

 This website suggests episodes from the golden era of The Simpsons (Seasons 1-8, I debated having 9 but I think 1-8 fit the most).